This post may contain affiliate links. Please see our disclosure policy.

 • Mix the lemon juice, honey, olive oil, and apple cider vinegar.

-• Add sea salt and pepper to taste.
+• Add sea salt and black pepper to taste.

 • Drizzle the dressing over the salad.